 Abstract

-Purpose - Project efficiency, project effectiveness, and more or less project efficacy, are three concepts used constantly in project management literature to reflect the degree of success or failure of any project and to which degree the results are achieved.
-The purpose of this paper is to review the use of the concepts efficiency, efficacy and effectiveness in the International Journal of Managing Projects in Business (IJMPB), in other project management literatures (e.g. IJPM, PMJ) and in practitioners’ side.
-Finally, tentative to bring into line, a clear view of the use of the three concepts.
+Purpose: This paper studies how the concepts of efficiency, effectiveness and efficacy are used in project management literature.
+The concepts relate to the degree of success or failure of projects and the degree to which the results are achieved.
+The purpose of this paper is to review the use of the concepts of efficiency, efficacy and effectiveness in project management literature and among practitioners.

-Design/methodology/approach – In this paper, the authors conduct an extensive literature review from the International Journal of Managing Projects in Business at first.
-The first phase involved searching the words efficiency, effectiveness and efficacy in all articles of the journal, then quantify the results.
-The second was qualitative search in the same articles; by trying to understand how the terms project efficiency, project efficacy and project effectiveness are used.
-Third, another intensive literature review was done in other literatures in the field of project management.
-Last, we complemented the review by including theories from deep searches with Google Scholar and Books using parameters “project efficiency”, “project effectiveness” and “project efficacy”; we checked also how the three concepts are used in other fields.
+Design/methodology/approach: The study is based on an extensive literature review, initially from the International Journal of Managing Projects in Business.
+The first phase involved searching the words ‘efficiency’, ‘effectiveness’ and ‘efficacy’ in all articles of the journal, then quantifying the results.
+This was followed by a qualitative search of the same articles with the aim of understanding how the terms ‘project efficiency’, ‘project efficacy’ and ‘project effectiveness’ are used.
+A further intensive literature review was then conducted in other literatures in the field of project management, including, but not limited to, International Journal of Project Management and Project Management Journal.
+Finally, we complemented the review by including theories from deep searches of Google Scholar and Google Books using the parameters ‘project efficiency’, ‘project effectiveness’ and ‘project efficacy’ and checked how the three concepts are used in other fields.

-Findings – This research reveals how the use of the concepts efficiency, effectiveness and efficacy in project management theories and among professionals.
-However, there are wide diversity of interpretations on the three concepts among research scholars and practitioners, which makes it challenging to apply appropriately and clearly these three concepts.
+Findings: This research reveals there is wide diversity in interpretations of the three concepts among research scholars and practitioners, which makes it challenging to apply these three concepts appropriately and clearly.
+As a consequence, we propose a model for describing these concepts.

-Research limitations/implications – This research is based on academic and non-academic literature review.
+Research limitations/implications: This research is based on an academic and non-academic literature review.
 It identifies a number of inconsistencies in existing literature regarding the three concepts.

-Practical implications – This review adds a rich understanding to project management.
-Clarifying the understanding of project efficiency, project effectiveness and project efficacy would help and support organisations in their improvements.
-A clear and aligned view on these concepts can also be a basis for measurements based on possible developed indicators.
+Practical implications: This review enriches understanding of project management.
+Clarifying the understanding of project efficiency, project effectiveness and project efficacy will help and support organisational improvement.
+A clear and aligned view of these concepts can also be a basis for measurements based on possible developed indicators.

-Originality/value – This paper highlights the fissure in the literature concerning the practical use and the interpretation of the concepts project efficiency, project effectiveness and project efficacy.
+Originality/value: This paper highlights the gap in the literature concerning the practical use and interpretation of the concepts ‘project efficiency’, ‘project effectiveness’ and ‘project efficacy’.

-Keywords project efficiency, project effectiveness, project efficacy.
+Keywords: project efficiency, project effectiveness, project efficacy

-Paper type Literature review
+Paper type: Literature review.

-Introduction:
+Introduction

-“Effective, effectual, efficient and efficacious all mean producing or capable of producing a result or results, but they are not freely interchangeable in idiomatic use” (Merriam-Webster, 1984, page 280).
-From a review of the literature on project management, many researchers and practitioners consider performance, effectiveness and success as synonyms.
-This confusion in the definitions or the use of these concepts is widely reported in organizational theory (Belout, 1998).
-Some authors and many practitioners consider efficiency and effectiveness synonymous, and this confusion is often present in the project management literature (Belout, 1998; Ika, 2009).
-Efficiency and effectiveness seem synonymous or perhaps chronological - that the former might lead to the latter - when in reality, they are two sides of the same coin.
-“Project efficacy” is a rarely used term in the project management literature or even by professionals, which seems synonym to project effectiveness in some literature (e.g. Sankaran et al., 2009; Brewer and Runeson, 2009), and to project efficiency in others (e.g. Wong and Wong, 2014).
+According to Merriam-Webster, (1984, p.
+280), “Effective, effectual, efficient and efficacious all mean producing or capable of producing a result or results, but they are not freely interchangeable in idiomatic use”.
+When discussing with project management practitioners and reviewing literature on project management, these concepts are used with a variety of meanings.
+Some authors and many practitioners consider efficiency and effectiveness synonymous.
+This confusion is often present in project management literature, but is also reported in organisational theory (Belout, 1998; Ika, 2009).
+‘Project efficacy’ is a rarely used term in project management literature, but there are some examples, including as a synonym for project effectiveness (e.g. Brewer and Runeson, 2009; Sankaran et al., 2009), or to project efficiency (e.g. Wong and Wong, 2014).

-This paper aims to highlight the use of the concepts, project efficiency, effectiveness and efficacy, and their deferent interpretation by academicians and practitioners.
-The research focuses on the English written literature only.
+This paper aims to highlight use of the concepts of efficiency, effectiveness and efficacy, and their different interpretations by academicians and practitioners related to project management.
+The research focuses only on literature written in English.

 The research questions of the paper are: